 Anything that has a start and a finish, resulting in a product, is a project and requires the oversight and leadership of a project manager.
 That means that project managers work in virtually all fields, from tech and IT to human resources, from advertising and marketing to construction, and everything in-between.

-Project managers are well-compensated for their work, and salaries range around the low six-figures depending on title and location.
+Project managers are well-compensated for their work, and project manager salaries range around the low six-figures depending on title and location.
 Project management is a growing field, rife with opportunities for well-organized individuals.

 Education and Certification